Budgeting

 Have a Savings Goal

-Unfortunately, most people (including teenagers) default in this area and hence end failing from the start.
-Others may stick to a plan for a few days and then scrap their commitment the first chance they get to spend more money.
+Unfortunately, most people (including teenagers) struggle in this area, leading to failure from the outset.
+Others may maintain their plan briefly, then abandon their commitment at the first opportunity to spend more money.

 Saving Money as a Teen - Have a Savings Goal